Problem Pictures

 Modelling photos with graphs

 Adrian Oldknow has developed some activities that involve modelling photographs with graphs.
 A photo can be copied from a webpage and pasted into software that allows a graph to be superimposed.
 Recent versions of Autograph, Derive, Geometer's Sketchpad and Cabri Geometry are suitable for this.
-Three sections of the Problem Pictures Themes CD-ROM have photographs that can be used in this way.
+Three sections of the Problem Pictures Themes resource have photographs that can be used in this way.
 This modelling activity offers a learning environment which encourages experimentation.

 Sail sculpture